CommonGateway/PetStore/README.md

 ## (Unit) Testing the API

 // TODO new text about unit testing in gateway (still needs to be build in gateway?)
 GitHub launches an action on every commit that generates a Postman collection and tests the API.
-You view the action results under `Actions` on the GitHub page.
+You view the action results under `Actions` on the GitHub repository page.

 ## About Common Gateway configuration files